 Dog collars are more than just fashion accessories for pets.
 They’re a must-have part of owning a dog.
 You need a collar to walk your dog, take them on a hike, or spend the afternoon at your local dog park.
 As an added bonus, they also look cute.
-Selecting a new collar is a fun way of showing off your dog’s personality, but you can’t forget the most important aspect of a collar — your dog’s comfort and enjoyment.
+Fitting a new dog collar after a thorough selection process can be pretty pleasurable.
+Constantly seeing the perfect piece that flaunts your dog’s personality is nothing short of delightful.
+But you can’t forget the most important aspect of a collar — your dog’s comfort and enjoyment.

 A dog collar that fits properly should be comfortable and lightweight, so that your dog feels secure without feeling constricted.
 Here are a few tips on what to look for when you’re buying a new collar — and why they’re important.